FENECON Commercial 92 — Assembly and Operating Instructions

 Qualified personnel must be deployed for the intended use, installation and maintenance of the system.
 The area of responsibility, competence and supervision of the personnel must be precisely regulated by the operator.

-2.4.1. qualified electricians
+2.4.1.
+Qualified electricians

 -